GTAmodding/gta3script-specs/SPECIFICATION.md

 ### Variable References

-The name of a variable is a sequence of graphical characters, except the characters `[` and `]` cannot happen.
+The name of a variable is a sequence of token characters, except the characters `[` and `]` cannot happen.

 ```
 variable_char := token_char - ('[' | ']') ;
 variable_name := ('$' | 'A'..'Z') {variable_char} ;
 ```

 A reference to a variable is a variable name optionally followed by an array subscript.
 Any character following the subscript should be ignored.
-A subscript cannot happen twice.
+A subscript shall not happen more than once.

 ```
 subscript := '[' (variable_name | integer_literal) ']' ;